jcuenod/pdfindex-create-index/README.md

 # PDF Index

-I want an index of my pdf files that Zotero stores
+I want an index of my pdf files stored in Zotero.
+Other repositories that may be of interest include a [server](https://github.com/jcuenod/pdfindex-server) that responds to `/query?q=search terms` and a [client](https://github.com/jcuenod/pdfindex-client) that debounces requests to that server and displays results on the fly.

+See this blog post for more information about the project: https://jcuenod.github.io/bibletech/2021/07/26/full-text-search-for-pdfs/

 # Usage